effkay/blazing/README.md

 ### Setup

+`blazing setup` will:

-`blazing setup:local` will setup your local repository for deployment with blazing/git push.
+* setup your local repository for deployment with blazing/git push.
 Basically, it will add a remote for each target you defined in the configuration file.

-`blazing setup:remote <target>` will setup the project on the server side.
-It will:

 * clone the repository to the specified location
 * setup the repository to allow a currently checked out branch to be pushed to it
-* run ``blazing update``

-`blazing update <target>`

-Whenever you change something in your blazing config file you can run the update command so your git post-receive hook gets updated.
+Whenever you change something in your blazing config file you can run the `update` command so your git post-receive hook and your git remotess get updated.

 ### Deploying